vernisaz/simcom/doc/PIs.md

 > sudo apt install openjdk-17-jdk-headless

-Note that current Java LTS is 25, so probaly choose the version just in case.
+Note that the current Java LTS is 25, so probaly choose the version just in case.

 ### Install (Java) 7Bee